newrelic/newrelic-java-agent/instrumentation/akka-http-core-2.11_10.0.11/README.md

     Http().bindAndHandleAsync(asyncHandler, host, port)
 ```

-This workarround is not needed for users using  calling `bindAndHandle` using `akka.http.scaladsl.Route` from the
+This workaround is not needed for users using  calling `bindAndHandle` using `akka.http.scaladsl.Route` from the
 Akka Http Routing DSL.
 Instrumentation should work in the same way being called from the other conveniencs methods
 to start an HTTP Server